-The world’s largest oil and gas producer, British Petroleum, changed its identity after changing its name in 2001.
-The BP logo now represents Helios, after the god of Greek mythology, which symbolizes the energy of all kinds and the breadth of products.
+The world’s largest oil and gas producer, British Petroleum, changed its corporate identity after renaming in 2001.
+Now, the BP logo features Helios, a god from Greek mythology, symbolizing the energy of all kinds and the breadth of the product range.

 BP: Brand overview